 1961...After years of denial, Cuban leader Fidel Castro openly declares he is

-a Marxist-Leninist, and establishes diplomatic relations with the Soviet Union.
+a Marxist-Leninist.
+Then he establishes diplomatic relations with the Soviet Union.

 Dr. Christiaan Bernard